-As the mean arrival rate increases from close to zero up to a level of about 0.2, the increasing amount of unicast traffic can take advantage of the transmission opportunities offered by the channel-priority policy with w = 0, and the throughput ratios approach the values desired with the w = 0 setting.
-In particular, we observe from Fig. 6(c) that the loss probability for unicast traffic is significantly smaller than the loss probability for multicast traffic as the unicast traffic is given priority to achieve the desired ratio of $(1 - p_m) / (p_m E [\Delta] / E [f]) \approx 1.4$ unicast packet transmissions for each transmission of a multicast packet copy.
-We observe that the channel-priority policy does allow for some minuscule loss of unicast packets in the range from $\sigma = 0.025 - 0.1$, even though the desired ratio of unicast packet to multicast packet copy transmissions is not yet reached.
-Ideally, the fairness mechanism should not drop any unicast packet as long as the desired ratio of unicast packet to multicast packet copy transmissions is not yet reached.
+As the mean arrival rate increases from close to zero up to a level of about 0.2, the increasing amount of unicast traffic can take advantage of the transmission opportunities offered by the channel priority policy with w = 0, and the throughput ratios approach the values desired with the w = 0 setting.
+In particular, we observe from Fig. 8(c) that the loss probability for unicast traffic is significantly smaller than the loss probability for multicast traffic as the unicast traffic is given priority to achieve the desired ratio of $(1 - p_m)/(p_m \cdot E[\Delta]/E[f]) \approx 1.4$ unicast packet transmissions for each transmission of a multicast packet copy.
+We observe that the channel priority policy does allow for some minuscule loss of unicast packets in the range from $\sigma = 0.025 - 0.1$, even though the desired ratio of unicast packet to multicast packet copy transmissions is not yet reached.
+Ideally, the fairness mechanism should not drop any unicast packet as long as the desired ratio of unicast packet copy transmissions is not yet reached.
 The unicast packet losses that do occur are primarily due to the highly bursty nature of the considered self-similar traffic.
-In more extensive simulations [42] we have found that with Bernoulli traffic no unicast packet is dropped up to an arrival rate of $\sigma = 0.1$.
+In more extensive simulations (see Fig. 9) we have found that with Bernoulli traffic no unicast packet is dropped up to an arrival rate of $\sigma = 0.1$.

-The results for the difference metric δ in Fig. 6(f) also reflect that it is impossible to achieve the throughput ratios desired for w = 0 when the arrival rates are small.
+The results for the difference metric δ in Fig. 8(f) also reflect that it is impossible to achieve the throughput ratios desired for w = 0 when the arrival rates are small.
 Indeed, we observe that $\delta \approx E[f] \approx 4.4$, which reflects the fact that for low traffic loads all generated packets are served and consequently the relative multicast receiver throughput is E[f] times the relative unicast receiver throughput.

-In more extensive investigations [42], which we cannot include here because of space constraints, we have investigated the performance of the channel-priority policy for values of the weight factor w between zero and one.
-We found that setting w to intermediate values achieves throughput ratios as well as delay and packet loss behaviors that lie between the extremes observed above for w = 0 and w = 1.
-We have also examined the traffic-priority policy and found that it gives essentially the same results as the channel-priority policy.
-Furthermore, we have developed and evaluated a traffic-priority policy with memory, which keeps a memory of missed transmission opportunities for unicast or multicast traffic owing to instances where all unicast or multicast buffers were empty.
-We have found that the traffic priority policy with memory gives essentially the same performance as the policies without memory.
+Setting w to intermediate values achieves throughput ratios as well as delay and packet loss behaviors that lie between the extremes observed above for w = 0 and w = 1. (see Fig. 10).

+We have also examined the traffic priority policy and found that it gives essentially the same results as the channel priority policy (see Figs. 11, 12, 13, and 14).
+Furthermore, we have developed and evaluated a traffic priority policy with memory, which keeps a memory of missed transmission opportunities for unicast or multicast traffic due to instances where all unicast or multicast buffers were empty.
+We have found that the traffic priority policy with memory gives essentially the same performance as the policies without memory (see Figs. 15, 16, 17, and 18).